microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

+---
+title: 'Exercise 03: Improve and deploy your application'
+layout: default
+nav_order: 5
+has_children: false
+---

 # Exercise 03 - Improve and deploy your application (90 minutes)

 ## Task 1 - Configure Microsoft Copilot on your Dev Box (15 minutes)